rajeshark/discoverdollar-devops-assignment/README.md

 - 'docker build -t rajesha100920/frontend ./frontend/'
 - 'docker build -t rajeha100920/backend ./backend/'
-- 'after this see the images - docker images/' then using docker compose up -d  run the all containers here -d stands for detach mode using docker compose ps see all container status if any problems chack logs of conatines using -docker logs container name
+- 'after this see the images - docker images/'
+- 'then using docker compose up -d  run the all containers here -d stands for detach mode/'
+-  using docker compose ps see all container status if any problems chack logs of conatines using -docker logs container name
 ![result](imges-result/image-showing-ec2-docker-compose-ps-status.png)